aws-samples/serverless-test-samples/java-test-samples/fargate-dynamodb-sync/README.md

 3. Artillery installed globally (npm install -g artillery)

 ### Steps to execute Load Test
 1. Create YAML test script files and define different sections like load phases, target endpoints and scenario configurations
 2. Open command prompt and execute the YAML file from the repository where its placed.Create output file before test run
 3. Upon test completion open the output file through any browser chrome, firefox and view the results .
-When executed from AWS codebuild we can view the results directly in S3  b   bucket after test completes
+When executed from AWS codebuild we can view the results directly in S3 bucket after test completes